-Our fee structure is charged on a per-transaction basis (a flat-rate).
-However, the fees will differ depending on what currency you are sending and which country you are sending to.
+Our fee structure is charged per transaction (a flat rate).
+However, the fees will differ depending on what currency you are sending, to whom you are sending it (an individual or a business), and which country you are sending it to.

 What is a native currency transfer?